EiriniMoschopoulou/PostmanTrainingCollections/README.md

 ## Github Actions
-This postman Repo is running through Githu actions
+This postman Repo is running through Github Actions
 1. Just go to Actions tab
 2. Open the alreaady established workflow 'Automated API tests using Postman CLI'

-3. Click on re'run
+3. Click on re-run on the last running job
-4. Or you can make a chnege to the collection and push --> This will trigger a new run
+4. Or you can make a change to the collection and push --> This will trigger a new run automatically